Which Institutions Own Shares In Hydrofarm Holdings Group Inc. (HYFM)?

 Sponsored

-The stock witnessed a -40.95% gain in the last 1 month and extending the period to 3 months gives it a -42.82%, and is -17.43% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.19% over the week and 7.25% over the month.
+The stock witnessed a -24.57% gain in the last 1 month and extending the period to 3 months gives it a -38.44%, and is 11.06% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.91% over the week and 7.90% over the month.

 Hydrofarm Holdings Group Inc. (HYFM) Analyst Forecasts

-Hydrofarm Holdings Group Inc. is expected to release its quarterly report on 11/10/2022.The EPS is expected to grow by 205.90% this year
+Hydrofarm Holdings Group Inc. is expected to release its quarterly report on 03/28/2023.The EPS is expected to grow by 205.90% this year

 Hydrofarm Holdings Group Inc. (HYFM) Top Institutional Holders